By Dagnachew Tesfaye

 In case of comparable skill and rate of productivity, the workers to be affected first by the reduction shall be in the following order: a) Those having the shortest length of service in the Undertaking; b) Those having fewer dependents; c)The reduction shall affected first workers except those that are listed under (d) up to (e) of this Sub-Article; d) Those employees with disability; e) Those who sustained employment injury in the Undertaking; f) Workers’ representatives; and g) Expectant mothers and mothers within four months post-natal.

-Before, implementing the reduction, the employer shall NOTIFY in writing Ministry of Labour and Social Affairs office the reasons for the reduction of work force, how many workers will be affected, how many workers are working in the enterprise, which positions are affected, how long the reduction lasts and the criteria for the implementing the reduction.
+Before, implementing the reduction, the employer shall NOTIFY in writing to the Ministry of Labour and Social Affairs office the reasons for the reduction of work force, how many workers will be affected, how many workers are working in the enterprise, which positions are affected, how long the reduction lasts and the criteria for the implementing the reduction.

 To sum up, reduction of workforce should follow the Labour Proclamation 1156/2019 and its implementation directive Directive No 43/2013.
 The employer should give in writing an invitation for the workers’ representatives for discussion and the Ministry details about the reduction of workforce.
 The workers should have their representatives assigned to discuss the reduction of work force with the employer.
 The employer should initiate the procedure 30 days prior to implementing the reduction and the result of the discussion should last within the 30 days.